dept2/c14n2py/README.md

 * supports canonization with or without comment removal
 * supports canonization with or without prefix rewriting

+note: XML DTD mostly unsupported by python xml library, thus all the test cases with dtd involved are failed

 # Installation:
 ```
     pip install https://github.com/dept2/c14n2py